no00ne/CS305-2025Spring-FinalProject/README.md

 ### Part 0: Peer Initialization

-* Configure its IP address, port, and gossip fanout (i.e., how many target peers a peer send message to).
+* Configure its `IP address`, `port`, and `gossip fanout` (i.e., how many target peers a peer send messages to while broadcasting the messages).

-* Decide whether to act as a normal/malicious, lightweight/full, NATed or non-NATed peer.
+* Decide whether to act as a `normal` or `malicious`, `lightweight` or `full`, `NATed` or `non-NATed` peer.

-* Create a TCP socket to receive incoming messages.
+* Create a `TCP socket` to receive incoming messages.

 **Tips**

-* In blockchains, peers usually adopt the gossip protocol to broadcast blocks and transactions.
-Specifically, each peer sends blocks or transactions to a random subset instead of all of its known peers to reduce redundant messages in the network.
+* In blockchains, peers usually adopt the gossip protocol while broadcasting blocks and transactions.
+That is, each peer sends blocks or transactions to a random subset instead of all of its known peers.
+This can reduce redundant messages in the network.

 * A normal peer always generates correct transactions and blocks.
 Instead, a malicious peer can generate incorrect transactions and blocks (e.g., with the wrong block ID).